-- Ensure organization’s productivity and revenue goals are being met.
+- Ensure the organization’s productivity and revenue goals are being met.
 (Fee-For-Service still prevails.)

-- Consider infrastructure required to support non-productivity incentives.
+- Consider the infrastructure required to support non-productivity incentives.
 (Fee-For-Value payments must exist to require such.)

-- Gradually begin tapering off productivity goals and replace with alternative incentives.
+- Gradually begin tapering off productivity goals and replace them with alternative incentives.
 (Mirror reimbursement trends.)

 - Begin tying incentives to reimbursement changes, such as shared savings and/or the quality/CPIA/ACI metrics being measured for MIPS.